 Vow ASA: Notification Of Trade – Primary Insider

-(MENAFN- GlobeNewsWire - Nasdaq) Cecilie Lind, who is a board member of Vow ASA has today purchased 8 600 shares.
+(MENAFN- GlobeNewsWire - Nasdaq) Thomas Borgen, who is a board member of Vow ASA has today purchased 75 000 shares, through his associated company TFBConsulting AS.

-After this transaction, Ms. Lind owns 8 600 shares in the Company.
+After this transaction, Mr. Borgen and close associates owns 98 000 shares in the Company.

 For more information, please contact: